shobhakartiwari/shobhakartiwari/README.md

 [DM for iOS Mock interview](https://www.linkedin.com/in/shobhakar-tiwari/)</br>

-📱 I'm an iOS Lead Consultant, and Mentor with over 10+ years of experience.
+📱 I'm an iOS Lead Consultant, and Mentor with over 10+ years of experience.</br>

-🎓 I hold a master's degree from the **Guru Govind Singh Indraprastha University, New Delhi** in India 🇮🇳 , which has provided me with a strong foundation in both computer science and development.
+🎓 I hold a master's degree, which has provided me with a strong foundation in both computer science and development. </br>

-🔧 My technical expertise, combined with an eye for design, enables me to create visually appealing and functional mobile applications that delight users and help clients achieve their goals.

-🌟 Always striving for excellence, I'm committed to making cool things and designs, and I'm eager to take on new challenges and explore the latest trends in mobile app development.

-🔗 Feel free to explore my repositories to get a taste of my work, and don't hesitate to get in touch if you have any questions or collaboration ideas.
-Happy coding! 🎉

 ## What I work with on a daily basis
 - 🍎 iOS [PRIMARY SKILLS]